Tiramisu

 How to Make Tiramisu

-2. Beat all of the filling ingredients together until nice and fluffy.
-I set my timer to 1 minutes.
-I then scraped down the sides and then beat it again for an additional minute.
-As a result, everything was silky smooth.
+1. Beat all of the filling ingredients together until nice and fluffy.
+Set a timer to 1 minute.
+Scrape down the sides and then beat it again for an additional minute.
+Everything will be silky smooth.

-4. Dip your lady fingers into the coffee.
+1. Dip your lady fingers into the coffee.
 And then immediately transfer it to a baking dish.
-I used an 8×8 baking dish, but any comparable one will do.

-10. And then dust it with a thick coating of cocoa powder.
+1. And then dust it with a thick coating of cocoa powder.
+Scoop and serve!

 Tips and Tricks